IceCodedCoffee/asp.net-mvc5-playground/[15] UrlsAndRoutes/UrlsAndRoutes/App_Data/ReadmePractice.txt

 16. All request to /Home shall be handled by the HomeController in the AdditionalControllers namespace, if a match cannot be found there, prevent the routing system from looking in other namespaces. -> done

+17. Define a route that only matches controllers that start with the letter H and matches only actions that start with either Index or About.
+Additionally match only requests that use the GET-Http method.